On Balancing Bias and Variance in Unsupervised Multi-Source-Free Domain Adaptation: Additional Experiment Results

 \subsection{Implementation Details}

 For a fair comparison, we follow the experiment settings in previous works~\citep{ahmed2021unsupervised, liang2020we}.
 For the Digits-Five benchmark, we use a variant of LeNet~\citep{lecun1998gradient} as our pretrained model.
 We resize the image samples from different digit domains to the same size ($32\times 32$) and convert the gray-scale images to RGB.
 For all office benchmarks and DomainNet, we use the pretrained ResNet-50~\citep{he2016deep} as the backbone of the feature extractor, followed by a bottleneck layer with batch normalization and a classifier layer with weight normalization.
 We train the models on different source domain datasets and then retrain the pretrained models on the remaining single target domain dataset.
 The weights of the classifier are frozen during model training.
 The maximum number of training iterations is set to 20.
-For model optimization, we use SGD with momentum value $0.9$ and weight decay $10^{-3}$, the learning rate for backbone, bottleneck layer, and classifier layer is set to $10^{-2}$, $10^{-2}$ and $10^{-3}$, respectively.
-The hyper-parameter in the loss function \eqref{eq:loss} is set to be $\lambda_{\text{IM}}=1$, $\lambda_{\text{adv}}=1$.
-The confidence threshold $\alpha$ is set to be the mean of confidence score with a step decay strategy, more details can be found in appendix~\ref{sec: app-alpha}.
-The batch size for Digit, Office and DomainNet datasets is set to 64, 32, and 32, respectively.
-All experiments are implemented in PyTorch using Titan RTX GPUs with 24 GB memory.
+All experiments are implemented in PyTorch using Tesla V100 GPUs with 32 GB memory.